-The Fair Work Act recognises that everyone’s situations are different and that Modern Awards and EBAs may not always align with the best interests for all employees or employers.
-IFA’s allow both parties to have their needs met in regards to:
+The Fair Work Act recognises that everyone’s situation is different.
+Modern Awards and EBAs may not always align with the best interests of all employees or employers.
+IFAs allow both parties to have their needs met in regards to:

 How do I enter into an IFA?

-What is BOOT or better off overall?
+What is BOOT or “better off overall”?

-As an employer it is essential that the employee is better off overall with the IFA than without it compared to their Award or EBA.
+The employee must be better off overall with the IFA than without it, compared to their Award or EBA.
 You should always consider:

 If you would like Individual Flexibility Agreements for your employees contact HR Gurus today on 1300 959 560.